jianshu93/DartUniFrac/README.md

 [2025-08-21T20:12:38Z INFO  striped_unifrac] Start writing output.

 ```
 This is a dense example where $\alpha$ is almost 75% so L can be small.
-For real-world large-scale datasets, $\alpha$ can be as small as 0.001, so a default L=4096 should cover average sparsity around 0.001
+For real-world large-scale datasets, $\alpha$ can be as small as 0.001, so a default L=4096 should cover average sparsity around 0.001.
+In practice, ERS should not be used for very sparse data because as L increases, it is signigicantly slower than DartMinHash.

 ## Acknowledgements